PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timestep.md

 ### &#x2728; Cell Data Analysis with [Vtk](https://vtk.org/)

-For cell agent visualization in 3D **glyph vtk files** can be retrived.\
+For cell agent visualization in 3D **glyph vtk files** can be retrieved.\
-This files can be analysied, for example with the [Paraview](https://en.wikipedia.org/wiki/ParaView) software.
+This files can be analyzed, for example with the [Paraview](https://en.wikipedia.org/wiki/ParaView) software.

 ```python
 mcds.make_cell_vtk()